mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 ### Shadow

 All the shadows are listed [here](https://github.com/mui/material-ui/blob/master/packages/mui-joy/src/styles/types/shadow.ts).
-We recommend to use `var(--joy-shadowRing)` and `var(--joy-shadowChannel)` for creating shadows because it lets the shadow color to be customized on the component.
+We recommend to use `var(--joy-shadowRing)` and `var(--joy-shadowChannel)` for creating the shadows because you can customize the shadow color on the component.

 **Example**: